AnDyro751/AnDyro751/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp; I'm a software developer, lover of ruby on rails and new technologies.
-I have more than 4 years working with ruby on rails and more than 6 years in the world of programming\
+I have more than 6 years working with ruby on rails and more than 6 years in the world of programming\
 🎓 &nbsp;I finished two careers in platzi.
 [Platzi Profile](https://platzi.com/p/AnDyro/)\
 ✍️ &nbsp;In my spare time I play video games, soccer and I like to drink craft beers.\
-🔭 &nbsp;I’m currently working on Waydda, a subscription-based delivery platform for local businesses.\
+🔭 &nbsp;I’m currently working on Healthatom.
+Mejorar la calidad y el acceso a la salud de las personas.\
 ✉️ &nbsp;You can email me at angelmendezz751@gmail.com.
 I'll try to respond as soon as possible!

 ### 🛠 &nbsp;Tech Stack